harshad16/quick-minio/README.md

 Recommend to do it from the route view of the openshift,
 that can be found under networking>routes.

+or apply the yml, use `oc apply -f minio-route.yml -n <namespace>`

-or for simple http, use `oc expose svc/minio-sample`
+for simple http, use `oc expose svc/minio-sample`

 Disclaimer: This is just for Testing use.
 Reference: https://min.io/docs/minio/kubernetes/upstream/index.html